eguneys/lheadsup-play/STORY.md

 - A TFProcess class that builds the model, restores from a checkpoint, runs the training loop for some number of steps, saves the model's weights into a file.

+As I trained the network for this task, I've watched the accuracy slowly go up to 100%, which was fascinating, but as it turns out, there was probably some miscalculation on my part, but I didn't research on this task further, because it already served it's purpose of making sure training code was mostly working.

 ### Task #2 Evaluate the Hand Strength

 As mentioned previously, the `ehs` function to evaluate the hand strength, is slow as is currently used, so we will attempt at calculating this faster using neural networks.